What Is the Average Cost of Living in the Bahamas? [2025]

 What is the average cost of living in The Bahamas?

-Cost of living database Numbeo reports the monthly average cost of living in The Bahamas (excluding rent) is:
+Cost of living varies from island to island, but Numbeo reports the monthly average cost of living in The Bahamas (excluding rent) is:

-This would bring us to a total cost of living average in The Bahamas:
+This would bring us to a total cost of living average in The Bahamas of:

 Keep in mind that these are averages across the whole country.
-You might find significantly cheaper or more expensive rents depending on where you’re living in The Bahamas, the chosen education provider for your children, and other adjustments (more on those later).
+You might find significantly cheaper or more expensive rent prices depending on where you’re living in The Bahamas, the chosen educational institution for your children, and other adjustments (more on those later).

 Cost of Living in Nassau, Bahamas